Head and face reconstruction

 Craniofacial reconstruction; Orbital-craniofacial surgery; Facial reconstruction

-Surgical repairs involve the skull (cranium), brain, nerves, eyes, facial bones, and facial skin.
+Surgical repairs involve the skull (cranium), brain, nerves, eyes, and the bones and skin of the face.
 That is why sometimes a plastic surgeon (for skin and face) and a neurosurgeon (brain and nerves) work together.
 Head and neck surgeons also perform craniofacial reconstruction operations.

 The surgery is done while you are deep asleep and pain-free (under general anesthesia).
 The surgery may take 4 to 12 hours or more.
 Some of the bones of the face are cut and moved.
 During the surgery, tissues are moved and blood vessels and nerves are reconnected using microscopic surgery techniques.